zits69/MOUSE_LFPMEG/README.md

 # MOUSE_LFPMEG
 Data and scripts from Patai, Z. E., Foltynie, T., Limousin, P., Hariz, M. I., Zrinzo, L., Bogacz, R., Litvak, V. (2020).
-Beta and Low Frequency Oscillations in the Human Subthalamic Nucleus Express Distinct Roles during Decision Making.
+Conflict during a sequential decision task increases the power of beta oscillations in the subthalamic nucleus and its coherence with frontal cortex.
 (In Submission).

-Scripts for modelling written by RB and EZP, LFP/MEG analysis by VL and EZP.
+Scripts for modelling written by RB and EZP, LFP/MEG analysis by RB, VL and EZP.

 Requirements: Matlab, SPM12 & Fieldtrip (for LFP/MEG data - note: SPM12 includes FT)